 The SIA website boasts of processing a minimum of 80% (correctly completed) applications within 25 working days.

-If your application is of a more complicated nature, (requires criminality or qualification enquiries etc) it may take longer than 25 working days.
+If your application is of a more complicated nature, i.e it requires further criminality checks or foreign qualification enquiries the application may take longer to process.

 The SIA ‘Get Licensed’ Booklet